hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

     image and relevant snapshots.

 ### Service endpoints:

--   [Endpoint](https://www.alibabacloud.com/help/doc-detail/25489.htm) - Due to the demonstration of different geographical access, it is recommended to set the [endpoint](https://www.alibabacloud.com/help/doc-detail/25489.htm) according to the actual situation.
-The [endpoint](https://www.alibabacloud.com/help/doc-detail/25489.htm) is set into the environment variable:
+Considering network connectivities amond different countries, it's highly recommended to set the service endponit to the corresponding one described in our [official website](https://www.alibabacloud.com/help/doc-detail/25489.htm).
+Default `endpoint` is `https://ecs-cn-hangzhou.aliyuncs.com.`

 Usage:

       $ export ECS_ENDPOINT="endpoint"

+Otherwise, you may encouter the following errors due to the network issue from other countries to the default endpoint.

+`Code: AliyunGoClientFailure Message: Get https://ecs-cn-hangzhou.aliyuncs.com?xx: net/http: TLS handshake timeout`

 ## Basic Example